 - SPECIAL CATEGORY: Navigation – Garmin Fenix 5X

 I’m going to cover watches from about $100/£100 upwards to the high-end sport watches at over £/Eu/$500.
 You are lucky in that this year there are many well-featured watches with all the key bits of functionality even at the very lower end of that price range.

 A watch or an app?

 These recommendations only look at running watches not smartphone apps.
 The Runtastic app or the Nike app are as good as any if you want to go down that route.

 I’ll be looking at running watches for running!
 You can use many running watches for other sports too but I ‘ll assume that you want something ‘at least’ vaguely competent to run with.
 I only say this as I will exclude some of the ‘fitness watches’ which typically are inaccurate in how the present GPS and/or heart rate.
 I will also mostly exclude triathlon watches as they have too much other stuff in them for pure runners.

-TOP TIP: If you want recommendations for a running watch then make sure that the recommendation comes from a runner who has actually run with the real watch and not just read the specs!
-Hint: You can tell by the stock photos that the ‘reviewer’ would likely not even own running shoes let alone a running watch, Please reward authentic, smaller sites like this whose owners are not salaried and who rely on your generosity in buying from one of the included Amazon links – thank you!
+TOP TIP: If you want recommendations for a running watch then make sure that the recommendation comes from a runner who has actually run with the real watch and not just half-read the specs!
+Hint: You can tell by the ‘stock’ photos that the ‘reviewer’ would likely not even own running shoes let alone a running watch.
+Please reward authentic, smaller sites like this whose owners are not salaried and who rely on your generosity in buying from one of the included Amazon links or partner links – thank you!

 ESSENTIAL READING: Top Triathlon Watches of 2017.
 Running watches there too!